nickbrandt/GitLab/doc/api/graphql/getting_started.md

 aimed at developers who wish to work on developing the API itself.

 ## Why GraphQL
-GraphQL is a programatic language for easily accessing and manipulating complex data with an intuitive and flexible syntax.
-With a single request, you can access a  tailored response coming from multiple data sources.
+GraphQL is a programatic language for easily accessing and manipulating complex data in a single request mwith an intuitive and flexible syntax.
+With your single request, you can receive a tailored response coming from multiple data sources.
 This approach minimizes the traditional effort of client-side coding against multiple APIs, reduces bandwith, and improves response times.

 TODO (Sameer): pub-sub notifications with realtime updates?

 ### Why GraphQL vs REST
 For over 15 years, [REST has been a standard](https://en.wikipedia.org/wiki/Representational_state_transfer), object-based, programmatic access for data access from remote servers.

-TODO: challenges with multiple  queries.
+TODO (mike): challenges with multiple  queries.
 GraphQL is a new framework/standard for single query, server-side access to multiple data sources.

 TODO (Mike)
 -performance